60 Years Ago Ford Introduced the Edsel—Here’s What Its Original Ad Looked Like

 To keep showroom traffic flowing afterward, Ford launched a volley of newspaper ads, postcards and promotional fliers touting, “Road-check the big one, get a little one free.”

 The giveaway featured gift boxes holding 1/25-scale promotional models, or promos, with durable plastic bodies, metal chassis and moving wheels.
-Here are some other examples of classic, vintage ads from back then.

 What’s that Edsel Promo worth Today?